Drakonis96/plexytrackt/README.md

 4. Locate the entry with the matching user `id` and copy its `accessToken`.
 5. Use this token as `PLEX_TOKEN` when syncing that managed user.

+Watchlist synchronization also respects the selected Plex user and uses the retrieved token when adding or removing items.

 ## Getting Trakt API credentials

 1. Log in to your Trakt account and open <https://trakt.tv/oauth/applications>.